 - Under side-panel located next to the drivers' door;

-- On the driver side, between the footrest area and door, sometimes hidden under the carpet.
+- On the driver's side, between the footrest area and door, sometimes hidden under the carpet.

-After finding the switch, it is easy to reset it with one push of a button.
+After finding the switch, you can easily reset it with one push of a button.

 Now put the key in and start the engine.
 You might need to crank it up a few times before the motor starts.

 And that's it.
 You've just saved at least $50 for the mechanic and $100 for a tow truck...

 Read also: How to fix the error code C0561 on GM cars.